MrCerealGuy/Stonecraft/doc/Manual.md

 The MV machines can be given a tube upgrade to make them automatically eject output items into pneumatic tubes.
 The items are always ejected through a side, though which side it is depends on the machine's orientation, due to a bug.
 Output items are always ejected singly.
 For some machines, such as the grinder, the ejection rate with a single tube upgrade doesn't keep up with the rate at which items can be processed.
 A second tube upgrade increases the ejection rate.

-The LV and fuel-fired machines do not work with pneumatic tubes, except that the fuel-fired furnace (actually part of the basic Minetest game) can accept inputs from tubes.
+The LV and fuel-fired machines do not work with pneumatic tubes, except that the fuel-fired furnace (actually part of the basic Stonecraft game) can accept inputs from tubes.
 Items arriving through the bottom of the furnace go into the fuel slot, and items arriving from all other directions go into the input slot.

 ### Music player

 The music player is an LV powered machine that plays audio recordings.
 It offers a selection of up to nine tracks.
-The technic modpack doesn't include specific music tracks for this purpose; they have to be installed separately.
+Technic doesn't include specific music tracks for this purpose; they have to be installed separately.

-The music player gives the impression that the music is being played in the Minetest world.
+The music player gives the impression that the music is being played in the Stonecraft world.
 The music only plays as long as the music player is in place and is receiving electrical power, and the choice of music is controlled by interaction with the machine.
 The sound also appears to emanate specifically from the music player: the ability to hear it depends on the player's distance from the music player.
 However, the game engine doesn't currently support any other positional cues for sound, such as attenuation, panning, or HRTF.
-The impression of the sound being located in the Minetest world is also compromised by the subjective nature of track choice: the specific music that is played to a player depends on what media the player has installed.
+The impression of the sound being located in the Stonecraft world is also compromised by the subjective nature of track choice: the specific music that is played to a player depends on what media the player has installed.

 ### CNC machine